Yarlak/ByteMapped/README.md

 # ByteMapped

-This is a framework meant to:
-* Convert an instance of a class into a byte array
-* Convert a byte array into an instance of a class
+This is a framework meant to convert between a byte array and an instance of a class in as low overhead as possible.
+The only thing converted to bytes are the values of the fields of the class.

+The byte arrays that